ItokawaK/MoNaS/README.md

 1. MoNaS maps NGS reads to reference genome of each mosquito species with `bwa mem` for DNA data or `hisat2` for RNA data.

-1. The resulted bam files are sorted, removed PCR duplicates, and indexed with `samtools sort, rmdup, index`.
+1. The resulted bam files are sorted, removed PCR duplicates, and indexed with `samtools sort`, `rmdup` and `index`, respectively.

 1. Each indexed bam file are processed with `gatk HaplotypeCaller`. **ref.bed** will be used to restrict regions analyzed.

-1. `bcftools csq` annotate amino acid changes using information in ref.gff3
+1. `bcftools csq` annotate amino acid changes using information in **ref.gff3**.

-1. Finally, hunam-friendly table decribing amino acid changes and its corresponding AA positions in *Musca domestica* will be generated.
+1. Finally, hunam-friendly table decribing amino acid changes and its corresponding AA positions in *Musca domestica* will be generated from vcf files.

 Output
 ------